Mntnbassfan/Mod-2Challenge-Portfolio/README.md

 # Portfolio Challenge

-created an informative portfolio page with active nav links, contact info and a section with completed projects.
+Created an informative portfolio page with active nav links, contact info and a section with completed projects.

 ## Design Notes